 ‘this fellow said “I'm able to destroy the temple of God and rebuild it in three days.”’Matthew 26:61, NIV

 He never said that; there was no record of that.
-There's something similar to that recorded in John 2: 19 and the following verses, where Jesus is referring to himself as being able to be raised up after three days if he was destroyed by death, which is a prophecy of his resurrection.
+There is something similar to that recorded in John 2: 19 and the following verses, where Jesus is referring to himself as being able to be raised up after three days if he was destroyed by death, which is a prophecy of his resurrection.
 He never said anything about the Temple that implied that he was going to destroy the Temple itself personally.
-They were manipulating his words because he wasn't actually attacking the Temple.
+They were manipulating his words because he was not actually attacking the Temple.
 The interesting thing about this story is the fact that Jesus said hardly anything, he remained silent when he was being criticised.
 The dignity and poise of Jesus is very evident, ‘but Jesus remained silent’, says Matthew.

 The key moment in the trial of course is the High Priest's question and we need to give a little attention to this; verse 63 - 64.